 Scleral Contact Lenses

-The majority of patients who come to Raleigh Contact Lens Institute are unable to see well with traditional soft contact lenses or glasses, conventional scleral contact lenses, and/or glasses.
-For patients who require specialty contact lenses to see their best, scleral contact lenses are typically recommended due to their adaptability, inherent design (which vaults over the cornea), and the customization potential of scleral lenses.
+At the Raleigh Contact Lens Institute, the majority of patients we see are unable to achieve clear vision with traditional soft contact lenses, glasses, or even conventional scleral lenses.
+For those who require specialty contact lenses, scleral lenses are typically recommended because of their adaptability, advanced design (which vaults over the cornea), and the ability to be fully customized for each eye.

 Scleral Lens Specialists in North & South Carolina